Validated integration of semilinear parabolic PDEs: Applications

 \begin{remark} The output of this procedure is actually slightly stronger than is stated in Theorem~\ref{th:Fisher}.
 Indeed, the successful application of Theorem~\ref{thm:NewtonKantorovich} implies the existence of a unique solution $u$ of~\eqref{eq:Fisher} in $\X_\nu^M$ such that $\left\Vert u-\bu\right\Vert_{\X_\nu^M}\leq 5\times 10^{-2}$.
 Lemma~\ref{lem:norms} then implies~\eqref{eq:error_Fisher}.
 The error bound that we obtain could be improved significantly.
 Indeed, in the proof of Theorem~\ref{th:Fisher} we tried to use a minimal amount of subdomains, namely $M=25$, but using $M=35$ instead we already get the error bound down to $1\times 10^{-3}$, and we could still get a much smaller error bound by further increasing $M$ as well as $K$. \end{remark}

 Our method is also applicable to equations with higher order spatial derivatives, such as the Swift-Hohenberg equation, as was already highlighted in the introduction.

 \begin{theorem} Consider the Swift-Hohenberg equation~\eqref{eq:SH}, with the same parameters and initial data as in Theorem~\ref{th:SH}.
-Let $\bu=\bu(t,x)$ be the function represented in Figure~\ref{fig:SH_less_precise}, and whose precise description in terms of Chebyshev$\times$Fourier coefficients can be downloaded at~\cite{integratorcode}.
+Let $\bu=\bu(t,x)$ be the function represented in Figure~\ref{fig:SH_less_precise}, and whose precise description in terms of Fourier-Chebyshev coefficients can be downloaded at~\cite{integratorcode}.
 Then, there exists a smooth solution $u$ of~\eqref{eq:SH} such that

 \end{theorem}

 The computational part of the proofs of Theorem~\ref{th:SH} and Theorem~\ref{th:SH_less_precise} can be reproduced by running \runfile.
 The value of all the parameters used in these proofs can be found in the Matlab files \texttt{ivpdataSwiftHohenberg1.m} and \texttt{ivpdataSwiftHohenberg2.m}.